phydesmith/testpackages/README.md

 src/com/shapes/* <- the path to the package of the files to be compiled - asterisk only compiles .java files within /shapes - if there is a subfolder like /shapes/quadrangles it would not compile those.

+  ### Compiling classes with Main method (or other classes that have internal dependencies)
 	javac -d classes -classpath /c/testpcakages/classes src/com/Driver.java

 same as above - but -classpath flag is required with top-level classes/ directory
 packages need to be compiled in the order of their dependecies and will pull the information they need from the .class files
 		driver imports
 			com.shapes.Circle;
 			com.shapes.Square;
 			com.words.Word;

-	Driver needs these files/packages to be pre-compiled before it can compile, which is the reason the -	classpath flag is needed.
+Driver needs these files/packages to be pre-compiled before it can compile,
+which is the reason the -classpath flag is needed.

 ## java command

-###Example
 	java -classpath /c/testpackages/classes com.driver.Driver

 java <- run java program command